procedure1/AutoBS/README.md

 NOTE: If settings cause the note speed to be slower than the mapper intended, score submission will be disabled.
 Also, `Auto NJS Fixer` is disabled by the original `NJS Fixer` and `JDFixer` if they are installed (enabled or not).
 Also, for maps with NJS events, a specified note spawn distance will vary when note speed varies.

+NOTE: This gets wonky for large NJS or JD changes.

 ## Live Volume Control
 I hate reaching for my headset volume button during gameplay every other song to bump up a quiet song.
 Now you can do it with your controller during gameplay with ease.